 Hotel Couers Des Alpes is the best hotel we have ever stayed in.
 Everything about it is inspiring - the location, decor, spa and most of all the hosts Leni and Thomas.

 Once you arrive you’re greeted and offered a drink.
 We asked for a glass of prosecco and sipped it outside alongside the Matterhorn as our bags were taken upstairs.

 The hotel and rooms are beautifully designed.
-We have stayed at the hotel three times, once in the least expensive double room, once in the two-story loft, and this time in the Sky Suite with some family.
+We have stayed at the hotel three times, once in the least expensive double room, once in the two-story loft, and the other time in the Sky Suite with some family.
 All rooms didn’t disappoint!
-If you’re travelling as two I would recommend staying in the Romaine loft.
-It's the two-story loft with the best view of the Matterhorn.
+If you’re travelling as two, we recommend staying in a loft.
+It has the best design with its two stories, soaker tub, fireplace and large terrace you can walk out of to see the Matterhorn.
 If you’re with a group of 5-6 people, the Sky Suite is perfect.
-It has three separate bedrooms each with their own bathroom.
+It has three separate bedrooms, each with their own bathroom.

-The hotel also has luxurious amenities: a stainless steel outdoor hot tub, Hammam, indoor plunge pool, sauna, and a steam room!
+Couers Des Alpes also has luxurious hotel amenities: a stainless steel outdoor hot tub with a stellar view of the Matterhorn, a hammam, indoor plunge pool, sauna, and a steam room!